 Crisis Core: Final Fantasy 7 is being remade

 Also revealed during the showcase was news that Zack Fair’s spin-off chapter, Crisis Core, is finally getting the remake it deserves.

-The remake, titled Crisis Core: Final Fantasy 7 Reunion arrives in summer 2022 (Southern Hemisphere) for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows PC.
+The remake, titled Crisis Core: Final Fantasy 7 Reunion arrives in summer 2022 (Southern Hemisphere) for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S,

 Tyler Hoechlin, who provides the English voice for Sephiroth, also voiced the character in the trailer, indicating the same cast will reprise their roles.

 This game was originally available for the PSP, and has not received any other ports or remakes yet.

 Also shown off during the presentation was new footage of Final Fantasy 7: Ever Crisis, a mobile remake of the entire Final Fantasy 7 story.
 It looks pretty nifty, with graphics that strongly resemble the original games.

 There was plenty revealed during the anniversary celebration, and a lot for fans of the long-running franchise to look forward to.
 Stay tuned for more news as we head towards the later half of 2022.